soitgoes511/soitgoes511.github.io/_posts/2022-12-22-loki_promtail.markdown

 ```

 I have also created a service file to start the Loki daemon quickly without the need to remember how to source the
 configuration file.
-I am including this as a reference for myself and any reader who stumbles upon this post.
+I am including this as a reference for myself and any reader who stumbles upon this post who uses systemd.

 ```conf
 [Unit]